 The following sections describe quotas and limits for Cloud VPN.
-To change a quota, simply request additional quota using the GCP Console.
+To change a quota, simply request additional quota using the Cloud Console.
 Limits cannot generally be increased unless specifically noted.

 This table covers important quotas per project.
 See the Console quotas page for other quotas.

 |VPN tunnels||Quota||This quota represents the combined total number of Classic VPN tunnels and HA VPN tunnels.|

 |Routers||Quota||This quota represents the number of Cloud Routers you can create

 within your project, in any network and region.
 Networks also have a